 Pay attention to the foods that you know don’t make you feel your best.
 Maybe they do at first, but then you crash and burn, or worse, they lead you on a path toward disease and obesity.
 Try to limit or omit these foods.

 Bottom Line: 80% of the time use food as fuel and as a way to provide important nutrients to your body so you can function at your optimum.
-The other 20% of the time, enjoy the less healthy foods (or healthier versions of them) because they make you feel good in a different way… happy and fulfilled.
+The other 20% of the time, enjoy favorite foods (that may not be so healthy) because they make you feel good in a different way… happy and fulfilled.
 (Not that healthy food can’t make you feel happy and fulfilled too!)

 A Few More Things To Consider